Related Links

 Special Projects

-The North Dakota Department of Health and Human Services partnered with North Dakota veterinary clinics, Game and Fish staff, and Wildlife Services staff to conduct tick surveillance throughout the state to provide information on the distribution of ticks in North Dakota.
-Ticks were collected from animals and submitted to the NDHHS each week for identification and tick-borne pathogen analysis.
+The North Dakota Department of Health and Human Services partnered with North Dakota veterinary clinics, animal rescues/shelters, Game and Fish staff, and Wildlife Services staff to conduct tick surveillance throughout the state to provide information on the distribution of ticks in North Dakota.
+Ticks were collected from animals and submitted to HHS each week for identification and tick-borne pathogen analysis.
+Surveillance is also conducted via tick drags and tick traps.
 Surveillance did not take place in 2020 due to the COVID-19 pandemic.

 2010